Southern South Saqqara pyramid

 The Southern South Saqqara Pyramid (also Unfinished Pyramid at South Saqqara; Lepsius XLVI; SAK S 6) is an ancient Egyptian royal tomb which was built during the 13th Dynasty in South Saqqara, and is renowned for having the most elaborate hypogeum since the late 12th Dynasty pyramids.
 The building remains unfinished and its owner is still uncertain as no unambiguous evidence has been found to settle the issue.
-In 2008, the Egyptologist Christoffer Theis proposed that the pyramid was built for king Djehuti, based on a inscription discovered nearby by Gustave Jéquier.
+In 2008, the Egyptologist Christoffer Theis proposed that the pyramid was built for king Djehuti, based on an inscription discovered nearby by Gustave Jéquier.

 Pyramid complex

 It is located southwest of the pyramid of Khendjer.
 The pyramid was rediscovered in the 1910–1911 expedition by Ernest Mackay and Flinders Petrie; in 1929–1930 Gustave Jéquier conducted a detailed exploration of the pyramid complex.
 The complex consists in a hypogeum, a barely started superstructure and a wavy enclosure wall; other expected subsidiary structures, such as the cult pyramid, funerary temple, etc., were not found.

 Remarkably, two uninscribed cap-stones made from black granite were discovered within the site, which seem to have brought there quite early compared to the incomplete superstructure.

 The pyramid appears to have been planned to be slightly larger than actually built: The base was designed to be a square of 78.75 m per side, adjacent to the 52.5 m base of Khendjer’s pyramid.
 Fine Tura limestone bricks were used for the walls of the hypogeum; the same material was also used for the incomplete superstructure foundations, the trench of which was 1.8 m deep and 5.5 m wide.
 The unique sinusoid-shaped enclosure wall is relatively well preserved.
 It was made of mudbricks and is 0.65 m thick with foundations 1 m deep.
 At the four corners of the pyramid a few objects belonging to the foundation deposits have been found, but none of the finds bears any name.